Windsor Bridge

-The Windsor Bridge or Windsor Town Bridge, an iron and granite arch bridge over the River Thames, is located between the towns of Windsor and Eton in the English county of Berkshire.
+The Windsor Bridge or Windsor Town Bridge, an iron and granite arch bridge over the River Thames, connects the towns of Windsor and Eton in the English county of Berkshire.
 The Thames Path crosses the river here.
 The bridge carries pedestrian and cycle traffic, and crosses the Thames just above Romney Lock.
 It is a Grade II listed structure.

 History

 It is likely that the first bridge on this site was built in the 12th century AD.
 By 1172 it is recorded that Osbert de Bray derived over £4 from tolls levied on vessels passing beneath the bridge.
 In 1242, permission was granted for oak trees to be felled in Windsor Forest for the purpose of constructing a new bridge between Windsor and Eton.
 By 1819 the wooden bridge, presumably rebuilt many times over its life, had deteriorated and it was decided to build a new bridge in new materials.